knkhattar/spring-soap/README.md

 # spring-soap
-soap producer and consumer using spring boot
+soap producer and consumer using spring boot test